magpylib/magpylib/docs/_pages/page_01_introduction.md

 fig.show()
 ```

 **Example 4:** The last example demonstrates the most general form of a `getB` computation with multiple source and sensor inputs.
-Specficifically, 3 sources, one with path length 11, and two sensors, each with pixel shape (4,5).
+Specifically, 3 sources, one with path length 11, and two sensors, each with pixel shape (4,5).
 Note that, when input objects have different path lengths, all shorter paths are padded (= objects remain "static") beyond their end.

 ```{code-cell} ipython3
 import magpylib as magpy